loerk/phone_a_friend/README.md

 ```bash
 brew install livekit
 ```
 Once livekit is installed you can run a local server by running the below command.
-The server will be accessible to the client at the websocket url ws://localhost:7880

 ```bash
 npm run start-livekit-server